 Coun Durcan admits that the Water Gardens is possibly the best place for leisure in Harlow Town, due to its pleasant environment, coffee shops, retail stores and gyms.
 He said: ‘I get visitors to take in the environment and hopefully they can see it is a positive place where they can live and work in.’

-Harlow Council hopes to attract visitor who tend to stay in the Water Gardens, up to the Market Square/Broad Walk area to relax and shop.
+Harlow Council hopes to attract visitors, who tend to stay in the Water Gardens, up to the Market Square/Broad Walk area to relax and shop.
 Coun Durcan sees the potential in this part of the town because of the unused open space and said: ‘Businesses won’t come to this part of town unless they know they will make money, Primark is Harlow’s most profitable store and it’s in the Broad Walk area.’

 However, making room for new flats puts the shops already there at risk of closure.
 Coun Durcan said: ‘There is bound to be initial unemployment, but hopefully with the creation of new shops, new jobs will be available.
 We know the future is with small businesses, not in the larger shops.